How to Print in Java

 Example

-Let’s see the example of the enter user input data and print in Java.
+Let us see the example of entering user input data and printing it in Java.

 import java.util.Scanner;